tirejs/tire/docs/tire.md

 <span class="us">.attr(name [, value])</span> <span class="re">value or Tire</span>

 Read or set DOM attributes.
 When no value is given it will read specified attribute from the first element and return the value of it.
 When a value is given, it sets the attribute to that value on each element in the collection.
-The first argument of `.attr` can be an object containing all attributes.
+The first argument of `.attr` can be an object containing all attributes (1.1.0+).

 ```javascript
 $('<a />').attr('href', '#');